What is the IRA Charitable Rollover?

 - Donors who regularly give a portion of their income to charity and do not itemize deductions.

-- Income from your required minimum distribution (RMD) will affect the amount of your Social Security income that is taxable.
+- Individuals age 72 years or older who have not taken your required minimum distribution (RMD).
+Income from your RMD will affect the amount of your Social Security income that is taxable.

 - You wish to remove up to $100,000 from your taxable estate knowing that the IRS can impose taxes of up to 60 percent on IRA funds not distributed during your lifetime.